 Getting from Farm to Teacup

 For North American tea drinkers, local flavors have historically been hard to come by.
-The tea plant, Camellia sinensis, is native to Asia, where most production still occurs.
+The tea plant, Camellia sinensis, is indigenous to Asia, where most production still occurs.

-There are about sixty tea farms in the US and Canada, according to the US League of Tea Growers.
-It takes about five years for Camellia sinensis to mature, which means farms like the Great Mississippi Tea Company, Teafarm, and Table Rock Tea Company that started growing the niche crop after 2012 are not harvesting enough tea to meet the demand for local teas.
+According to the US League of Tea Growers, there are about sixty tea farms in the US and Canada.
+It takes about five years for Camellia sinensis to mature, which means farms like the Great Mississippi Tea Company, Teafarm, and Table Rock Tea Company that started growing the crop after 2012 are not harvesting enough tea to meet the demand for local teas.

-All of the small-batch teas from Winterwoods Tea Company are made with fair trade organic tea leaves imported from India; Asheville Tea Company uses tea leaves from Kenya in its blends.
-Dean also uses Yaupon, a tea-like plant native to North America that grows in abundance in North Carolina, for blends like Lemon Yaupon and Elderberry Yaupon.
+All the small-batch teas from Winterwoods Tea Company are made with fair-trade organic tea leaves imported from India; Asheville Tea Company uses tea leaves from Kenya in its blends.
+Dean also uses yaupon, a tea-like plant native to North America that grows in abundance in North Carolina, for blends like Lemon Yaupon and Elderberry Yaupon.
 Both plan to source domestically as soon as Camellia sinensis is widely available in the United States.

 A commitment to local ingredients led Jonathan Gardner to plant yaupon and bamboo leaf tea on his six-acre Tuscaloosa, Alabama, farm in 2016.
 Gardner, the owner of Tea Town Alabama, plans to use the mature crop to make local teas like Hibiscus Bliss, Spring Mint, and Lemon Ginger.

 The experience forced Dean to rethink her blends.
-She now offers six primary blends, including Elderberry Yaupon, Wild Earl, and Echinacea and Elderflower—all made with ingredients that can be reliably locally sourced in abundance—as well as rotating seasonal blends featuring spices, herbs, and fruits that are more scarce.
+She now offers six primary blends, including Elderberry Yaupon, Wild Earl, and Echinacea and Elderflower—all made with ingredients that can be reliably locally sourced in abundance—and rotating seasonal blends featuring spices, herbs, and fruits that are more scarce.